Team-Nutshell/nutshellengine-docs/_sources/types/Bimap/index.rst.txt

 	  - Description
 	* - :doc:`/types/Bimap/insert_or_assign/index`
 	  - Inserts an element into the Bimap, according to a key.
 If the data already exists, its value changes.
-	* - :doc:`/types/Bimap/exist/index`
+	* - :doc:`/types/Bimap/contains/index`
-	  - Checks if an element already exists.
+	  - Checks if an element is already in the map.
 	* - :doc:`/types/Bimap/erase/index`
 	  - Erases an element from the map.
 	* - :doc:`/types/Bimap/operator_brackets/index`